Pauked/dcli/readme.md

 ## Quick Start - Console UI

-On first run, dcli will detect there is no database and run the initial setup.
+On first run dcli will detect there is no database and run the initial setup.
 It will ask for:

 - A folder to search for Engines and for you to select the Engines you wish to use.
   - *The folder search is recursive and will find all files in the folder and sub folders.*